TonichaB/Niche-Crystals/README.md

 ### Navigation Bar

-Within the head of the page I've included a responsive navbar changing from text in desktop view to a hamburger menu drop down in mobile view.
-The navbar shows the current page by underlining the relevant text with a lighter font colour.
+Within the head of the page I've included a responsive navbar changing from text in desktop view to a hamburger menu drop-down in mobile view.
+The navbar shows the current page by underlining the relevant text.

 #### Desktop View